Board Certification in Geropsychology

 C. Consultation: Analysis, consultation, and assistance provided to supervisors, managers, groups, families and/or agencies for purposes of improving group or organizational functioning in geriatric settings.

-These slides () describe the history of ABGERO and process for becoming certified.
+These slides () describe the process for becoming certified.

-Please contact Victor Molinari () with any questions about the ABPP Gero.
+Please contact the ABGERO board with any questions about the ABPP Gero at https://abgero.org/contact/.

 FAQ’s regarding ABPP in Geropsychology